-My grandma could always get us to her house for dinner by promising to make this chicken chop suey.
+My grandma could always get us to her house for dinner by promising to make chicken chop suey.
 My version incorporates more fresh vegetables than she used and gets its crunchy topping from baked wonton skins instead of canned fried noodles.
 The result is a sumptuous stir-fry of chicken, meaty mushrooms, and tender cabbage melded together in a thickened, mildly flavored sauce that would make Grandma proud.
 This chicken chop suey recipe is a great way to use leftover rotisserie chicken or turkey.–Ellie Krieger

 Chicken Chop Suey Recipe

 - Quick Glance

 - 30 M

 - 40 M